Eye Diseases & Conditions

 Styes are bacterial infections that lead to the obstruction of oil producing glands around the eyelashes or eyelids.

-Eyelid Cyst
+Eyelid Infection

 There are many types of eyelid cysts one can contract.
 Learn about all the different types of cysts that can appear on your eyelids.
 Also learn what causes them and how to treat them.